It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 No, I've gotten a lot smaller.

-So you were were were you a union person?
+So were you a union person?

-My father was a big time union.
+My father was a big-time union.

-But these union people are voting for the Democrats, and I say to them, why are you voting for somebody who wants to increase your taxes?
+And I say to them, why are you voting for somebody who wants to increase your taxes?

 What did you get on your last increase?